saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/veeam-cloud-connect-migration/guide.en-gb.md

 Include the migrated data in an existing job or create a new one.

-### Option 2 - Migration With a New Veeam Enterprise Server
+### Option 2 - Migration with a new Veeam Enterprise server

 > [!primary]
 >